tobiasvl/moon-invaders/README.md

 ## How to run

+### Windows / macOS

-If you're on Windows or macOS, the easiest is to download the latest release from the [Releases](https://github.com/tobiasvl/moon-invaders/releases) page.
+Download the latest release from the [Releases](https://github.com/tobiasvl/moon-invaders/releases) page.

-If you're on Linux:
+### Linux

-First install [LÖVE 11.3](https://love2d.org).
+First install [LÖVE 11.4](https://love2d.org).
 Your Linux distribution might have it in its package repository, but there are no guarantees that this emulator works with older versions of LÖVE.

-For Ubuntu, there's a third-party repository you can use to install LÖVE 11.3:
+For Ubuntu, there's a third-party repository you can use to install LÖVE 11.4:

 ```
 sudo add-apt-repository ppa:bartbes/love-stable